vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 ### Considerations for the process of making backups

-* **Integrity of the backup process and backup output**: As a failsafe, backups should be done properly; in particular, the backup process should not fail, and even more importantly, should not fail silently.
+* **Integrity of the backup process and backup output**: Given their role as a failsafe, backups should be done properly; in particular, the backup process should not fail, and even more importantly, should not fail silently.

     This is particularly important, because most of the time, we don't need backups, so we may not notice that backups are failing,